grammyjs/website/site/docs/guide/introduction.md

 > Skip this section if you only want to play around with bots, and [continue down here with the prerequisites](#prerequisites-to-getting-started) to getting started.

 Simply put, if you want the bot to be online all the time, you have to keep a computer running 24 hours every day.
-Because you most likely don't want to do that with your laptop, you should upload your code to a _hosting provider_ (in other words, someone else's computer, also known as a _server_), and let those people run it for you.
+Because you most likely don’t want to do that with your laptop, you should upload your code to a _hosting provider_ (in other words, someone else’s computer, also known as a _server_), and let those people run it for you.

 There are countless companies that let you run your Telegram bot for free.
 This documentation covers a number of different hosting providers that we know work well with grammY (check the Resources).